khulnasoft/integrations-core/confluent_platform/README.md

 ## Overview

-This check monitors Confluent Platform and Kafka components through the Datadog Agent.
+This check monitors Confluent Platform and Kafka components through the Khulnasoft Agent.

 This integration collects JMX metrics for the following components: